zarr-developers/numcodecs/docs/contributing.rst

 NumCodecs maintains 100% test coverage under the latest Python stable release (currently Python 3.9).
 Both unit tests and docstring doctests are included when computing coverage.
-Running ``pytest -v numcodecs`` will automatically run the test suite with coverage and produce a coverage report.
+Running ``pytest -v`` will automatically run the test suite with coverage and produce a coverage report.
 This should be 100% before code can be accepted into the main code base.